plan-be/iode/CONTRIBUTE.md

 Each keyword triggers a specific job in the defined Github Actions workflows (see below).
 If none of the keywords above is used, the C and C++ API will be built and tested.

+**IMPORTANT**: Do not forget to update the change log file of the current version.
+The change log files for each version are located in the directory doc/changes.

 # Github Actions

 The Github Actions workflows for IODE are defined in the directory ./.github/workflows.